GSA/fpki-guides/pages/fpki_intro.md

 - Other person identity certificates
 - Enterprise device identity certificates

-The participating Certification Authorities and the policies, processes, and auditing of all the participants are collectively referred to as the _Federal Public Key Infrastructure (FPKI)_.
+The participating Certification Authorities and the policies, processes, and auditing of all the participants are collectively referred to as the _Federal Public Key Infrastructure (FPKI_ or _Federal PKI)_.

 The Federal PKI includes U.S. Federal, State, Local, Tribal, Territorial, and International Governments, as well as commercial organizations, that work together to provide services for the benefit of the Federal Government.